-The computers in the school are intended for student use and enhancement.
+The district issued devices, hardware, software and network in the school are intended for student use and enhancement.
 All students are expected to use them in a reasonable and responsible manner.
 The use of the computer network is a privilege that may be revoked by the District at any time and for any reason.
 Appropriate reasons for revoking privileges include but are not limited to, the altering of system software or placing of unauthorized information, computer viruses or harmful programs on or through the computer system in either public or private files or messages.
 The District reserves the right to remove files, limit or deny access, and refer the student for other disciplinary actions.
 Students may be responsible for any cost associated with improper use of District software/hardware.
 The following procedures have been established for all students using school computers:

-- Students are expected to abide by the ACCEPTABLE USE POLICY found on the school website (www.blissfieldschools.us) approved by the Board of Education. - Computers are for educational use directly related to the curriculum of Blissfield Middle School.
-Surfing the Internet or using computers for games is not acceptable use.
+- 1. Students are expected to abide by the ACCEPTABLE USE POLICY and Device Handbook found on the school website (www.blissfieldschools.us) approved by the Board of Education. - 2.
+Computers are for educational use directly related to the curriculum of Blissfield High School.
+Surfing the Internet or gaming is not an acceptable use.